SyntX34/WeaponStats/README.md

 ## Notes
 - The plugin is intended for use with Counter-Strike: Source and may not work with other games as it is not tested with them.
 - It is recommended to use the latest version of SourceMod and the plugin to ensure compatibility and stability.
-- Not every logics to detect cheaters is implemented and accurate.
+- Not every logic to detect cheaters is implemented and accurate.
 - Before banning a player after he was detected as a cheater by this plugin, think about the consequences.

 ## Credits
 - [SourceMod](https://www.sourcemod.net/) - The plugin framework used for this project.